chidiwilliams/chidiwilliams.com/content/post/goto-reconsidered.md

 }
 ```

-This code doesn't just print the same output as the version with GOTO.
-They have the exact same assembly code!
-The compiler converts this code into a combination of labels and a `jmp` statement, just like it did with the GOTO version.
+This program doesn't just print the same output as the GOTO version, it has the exact same assembly code.

 ```asm
 .LC0: